 Wilmar does not tolerate child labour, any form of child exploitation or child abuse.
 While risks of child labour are higher in our upstream palm plantations operations, we are committed to protecting and safeguarding the rights of children throughout our operations.
 In 2017, Wilmar published our Child Protection Policy, outlining our commitment to respecting and protecting the rights of children.
-We have placed significant emphasis on providing children with access to education as one of the main interventions to protect the rights of children and We also operate 145 crèches across our plantations in preventing child labour.
-Indonesia, Malaysia and Ghana.
-As of December 2020, these crèches tend to 3,366 children of Wilmar employees.
-In We have built schools and crèches at all of our oil palm Ghana a further 18 children from surrounding communities plantations for the children of our employees to attend. attend Wilmar crèches.
+We have placed significant emphasis on providing children with access to education as one of the main interventions to protect the rights of children and preventing child labour.

+We have built schools and crèches at all of our oil palm Ghana a further 18 children from surrounding communities plantations for the children of our employees to attend.